Tavewa: Local population

 The island's people support themselves mainly by tourism.
 In addition to Tavewa residents, the population includes many resort staff who commute from nearby islands in the Yasawa group or from Nadi.
-The locals live in bures like those at the resorts.
-Cooking is usually communal, on fireplaces dotted around the bures.

 Transport

-Tavewa can be regularly reached either by the Yasawa Flyer ferry or the Turtle Airways seaplane.
+Tavewa can be regularly reached either by the Yasawa Flyer ferry, Tavewa Seabus, Helicopter or seaplane.

 The vast majority of tourists and supplies arrive on the Yasawa Flyer.
-It takes the Flyer about four hours to travel between Nadi and Tavewa, with several stops at the island resorts in-between.
+It takes the Flyer about 5 hours to travel between Nadi and Tavewa, with several stops at the island resorts in-between.